kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 Create the PRs needed to roll the docs to the new version on the dev branch

 1. Deprecate the oldest API link in the reference docs, e.g: https://github.com/kubernetes/website/pull/13467

+1. Update the index for the API reference docs, e.g: https://github.com/kubernetes/website/pull/14139

+    - NOTE: These first two steps can be combined into one single PR.
+If done in a single PR, please update this handbook with examples.

 1. Create the updated config.toml's for the 4 previous releases.
 These need to be 4 PRs because they are all separate `release-` branches.